Diversion from Prosecution Scheme allows someone accused of offences to be dealt with outside of the court system.

 - Extend the range of measures available to prosecutors in dealing with persons that do not require a Court hearing

-- Provides an opportunity for persons accused of (normally) relatively minor offences, and where it would otherwise not be in the public interest to prosecute, to be dealt with out with the Court system
+- Provide an opportunity for persons accused of relatively minor offences, and where it would otherwise not be in the public interest to prosecute, to be dealt out with the Court system

 - Provide constructive community work activities or programmes for alleged persons with the aim of encouraging personal and social responsibility and self-respect

-- Provide supervision to persons which is both firm and fair, and under which issues in relation to compliance are followed up promptly
+- Provide supervision to persons which is both firm and fair, and where issues in relation to compliance are followed up promptly

-- Maintain, through speedy resolution, the link between the commission of an alleged offence and the imposition of a penalty
+- Through a speedy resolution, maintain the link between the commission of an alleged offence and the imposition of a penalty

-- Benefit victims and communities through the speedier and more appropriate resolution of cases
+- Benefit victims and communities through faster and more appropriate resolution of cases

-- Reduce the demands on the Court system by removing cases that do not need to be taken to Court from that process, and thereby reduce the backlog of cases faced by Courts and save public resources
+- Reduce the demands on the Court system by removing cases that do not need to be taken to Court from that process, thereby reducing the backlog of cases faced by Courts and saving public resources